iota-community/Shimmer-Governance/The Shimmer Governance Framework.md

 * Of course, we must know that the forum is not a fully Sybil-protected environment.
-We have several measures provided by the discourse engine to avoid bots and Sybils entering the forum.
-Still, sophisticated and knowledgeable users can find ways to avoid those measures and create sybill accounts in the forum.
+We have several measures provided by the discourse engine to avoid Bots and Sybils entering the forum.
+Still, it cannot be 100% guaranteed that sophisticated and knowledgeable users can find ways to avoid those measures and create sybill accounts in the forum.
 A phase 2 poll is always only a sentiment check in the community and represents a non-binding decision.
 It is not suitable to make final decisions on a topic.
 This can only happen in a phase 3 vote in Firefly.

 **_Counter proposal process:_**